durandaltheta/hermesconcurrencyengine/README.md

 The goal of all this is to introduce timing differences and general processing jitter, to increase confidence that the feature logic of the project is correct.
 A successful default `validate` run should produce high confidence of this software's correctness for the runtime hardware with the specified compiler.

 ### Compiler options
-Compilers are set with the `-cc`/`--c-compiler` and `-cxx`/`-cxx-compiler` flags.
-They can be any compiler, in including cross compilers.
+Compilers are set with the `-cc`/`--c-compiler` and `-cxx`/`-cxx-compiler`.
+They can be any compiler, including cross compilers.

 The argument specified `cc`/`cxx` executable paths are provided to `script/validate` by searching the `PATH` (similar to how `linux` `which my-program` will return the path to the first found `my-program`).

 Additionally, if cross compiling, the user will need to specify `-otc`/`--override-test-command` and `-omc`/`--override-memcheck-command` so that the compiled unit tests can run in the necessary virtual environment or on connected target hardware.
+It is up to the user to implement said scripts/commands in such a way that compiled unit tests get executed in the right environment.

 ## Scheduling